Disneyland Tiana’s Palace Review

 Tiana’s Palace has a dedicated mobile order pick up window located to the left of the restaurant’s main entrance.

 Anyway, the gumbo is heavenly.
-I already said it’s the best thing on the menu, but it may also be the best quick service entree in Disneyland.
-It’s served in three varieties, House Gumbo with Braised Chicken, Andouille Sausage and Heirloom Rice, 7 Greens Gumbo with Chicken & Andouille Sausage with White Beans, Okra, Yams, Sweet Potatoes and Heirloom Rice, and the vegetarian 7 Greens Gumbo.
-The two meat options are $17.49 and both are phenomenal.
+It’s one of the better quick service entree in Disneyland.
+It’s served in three varieties, House Gumbo with Braised Chicken, Andouille Sausage and Heirloom Rice ($17.49), 7 Greens Gumbo with Chicken & Andouille Sausage with White Beans, Okra, Yams, Sweet Potatoes and Heirloom Rice ($17.49), and the vegetarian 7 Greens Gumbo ($14.99).
 Tiana’s gumbo is hearty, filling, and packed full of flavor.

 I noticed the gumbo is prepared assembly line style, where the base is added, then the rice, meats, and so on.
 All the ingredients are not simmered together, but instead cooked separately.
 This is because of the different varieties and the vegetarian options.
 In my opinion this doesn’t effect the final outcome and it’s still a fantastic dish.